RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Configuring the Wazuh agent side

-Change the file integrity monitoring settings to monitor `/root`  in real time.
+Change the file integrity monitoring settings to monitor `/root`  in real-time.
 This change can be done in `/var/ossec/etc/ossec.conf`

 ```xml
   <syscheck>